tkrisztian95/jira-to-gitlab-cloud-create-new-branch-one-click-chromeExt/readme.md

 # Jira & GitLab integration - Create new branch from Issue
 The extension adds a new `Create branch` button to the Jira Issue overview control buttons under the issue title.
-If you wish to open new branches for your ticket you1ve just started working on, this extension could help.
+If you wish to open new branches for your ticket you've just started working on, this extension could help.

 ![Screenshot1](screenshots/Capture9.PNG)